The Survivalist (2021 film): Release

 The Survivalist (2021) was released on VOD platforms on October 1, 2021.
-It made available on Redbox kiosks for DVD rental on October 1, 2021.
-It will be available at retailers on DVD and Blu-Ray on October 19, 2021.
+It was made available on Redbox kiosks for DVD rental on October 1, 2021, and for sale on DVD and Blu-Ray on October 19, 2021.

 Reception

 Leslie Felperin of The Guardian awarded the film two stars out of five and wrote, "The palette of sludge and gravel doesn’t help and the performances represent no one’s best here, although it’s nice to see Rhys Meyers back in action after some decidedly low-profile movie roles."
 Alistair Lawrence of Common Sense Media also awarded the film two stars out of five.